Rumours (album): Lyrics

-Fleetwood Mac's main writers — Buckingham, Christine McVie and Nicks — worked individually on songs but sometimes shared lyrics with each other.
+Fleetwood Mac's main songwriters—Buckingham, Christine McVie, and Nicks—worked individually on songs but sometimes shared lyrics.
 "The Chain" is the only track on which all members, including Fleetwood and John McVie, collaborated.
 All songs on Rumours concern personal, often troubled relationships.
 According to Christine McVie, the fact that the lyricists were focusing on the various separations became apparent to the band only in hindsight.
 "You Make Loving Fun" is about her boyfriend, Fleetwood Mac's lighting director, whom she dated after splitting from John.
 Nicks' "Dreams" details a breakup and has a hopeful message, while Buckingham's similar effort in "Go Your Own Way" is more pessimistic.
 After a short fling with a New England woman, he was inspired to write "Never Going Back Again", a song about the illusion of thinking that sadness will never occur again once content with life.
-The lines "Been down one time/Been down two times" refer to the lyricist's efforts when persuading the woman to give him a chance.

 "Don't Stop", written by Christine McVie, is a song about optimism.
 She noted that Buckingham helped her craft the verses because their personal sensibilities overlapped.
 McVie's next track, "Songbird", features more introspective lyrics about "nobody and everybody" in the form of "a little prayer".
 "Oh Daddy", the last McVie song on the album, was written about Fleetwood and his wife Jenny Boyd, who had just got back together.
 The band's nickname for Fleetwood was "the Big Daddy".
-McVie commented that the writing is slightly sarcastic and focuses on the drummer's direction for Fleetwood Mac, which always turned out to be right.
-Nicks provided the final lines "And I can't walk away from you, baby/If I tried".
-Her own song "Gold Dust Woman" is inspired by Los Angeles and the hardship encountered in such a city.
+McVie commented that the writing is slightly sarcastic and focuses on the drummer's direction for Fleetwood Mac, which according to her always turned out to be right.
+Nicks' song "Gold Dust Woman" is inspired by Los Angeles and the hardship encountered in such a city.
 After struggling with the rock lifestyle, Nicks became addicted to cocaine; the lyrics address her belief in "keeping going".